Vmachine23/WATER/README.md

 3. Next Steps (End Week 1)
 •Add a selection sorter to sort by different Book field types (author, serialnumber and title), and either a linear search or binary search to search these book fields(to be decided).

+WEEK 2

+1 Made changes to week one removed Author class